Spillover effects

 Child growth

 Children’s growth trajectories in early life influence their long-term health and development.
 In particular, stunting, a form of linear growth faltering, is associated with increased risk of illness, impaired cognitive development, and mortality.
 We conducted individual participant meta-analyses of over 35 longitudinal cohort studies of child growth from 15 low- and middle-income countries from 1990 to 2015.
 We found that the majority of stunting onset occurs from birth through 3 months of age, with lower incidence at later ages.
 Our findings suggest that prenatal, early postnatal, and possibly pre-conception interventions are needed to prevent most linear growth faltering.
-To learn more, see our preprints on stunting, wasting, and risk factors associated with child growth faltering.
+To learn more, see our articles on stunting, wasting, and risk factors associated with child growth faltering.

 Influenza